“My job, in theory, is to build, test, deploy and maintain software. My job, in reality, is more like the Sisyphus vortex.”

-Open-source solution for testing web apps, Selenium creates browser-based regression tests and offers a Firefox add-on that replays browser interactions.
+An open-source solution for testing web apps, Selenium creates browser-based regression tests and offers a Firefox add-on that replays browser interactions.

 Justifiably touted as one of the most diverse testing platforms, Ranorex supports testing for a range of environments and configurations.
 One test can be executed for multiple browsers, versions, apps, languages, devices, etc. Product updates that occur mid-test are recognized by the platform and integrated into the test process.

-Considered the most widely-used test case management software, qTest Manager provides a famously simple, single dashboard for planning, defining, executing and reviewing testing activities.
+Considered the most widely-used test case management software, qTest Manager provides a famously simple, single dashboard for planning, defining, executing, and reviewing testing activities.

 Of course, the above platforms might represent just another overhead budget line to executives.
-Software testing on the whole has even been referred to as a ‘cost center, not a profit center.’
+Software testing, on the whole, has even been referred to as a ‘cost center, not a profit center.’
 But let’s not forget that testing, and its associated cost, is far cheaper than catching a bug late in the SDLC.

-Devoting more time to testing Vs Debugging time doesn’t make a software team more old fashioned or less agile.
+Devoting more time to testing Vs Debugging time doesn’t make a software team more old-fashioned or less agile.
 It simply allows a healthier balance between delivery and quality, along with many other aforementioned perks.
 Or in mythological terms, it lets you push the rock up the hill and then enjoy the warm and tingly sensation of watching it rest there comfortably.